jmclemore368/cs-solutions/README.md

 # problems

-The code in this repository will be in Java.
-With the help of some friends, perhaps the doors will open to other languages.

-Includes problem solutions *and* translations of examples within computer sciences texts such as The Algorithm Design Manual by Skiena:

-Includes solutions to problems on common OJ platforms such as LeetCode and HackerRank:
+## What is the primary purpose of this repository?
+The primary purpose of this repository is to provide solutions to problems within various computer science textbooks and OJ platforms.
+* I.e., providing solutions to the many end-of-chapter problems contained within Skiena's *The Algorithm Design Manual*
+* I.e., providing solutions to the many questions on [leetcode](https://www.leetcode.com).

+## What is the secondary purpose of this repository?
+The secondary purpose of this repository is to provide translations of pseudo-code within various computer science textbooks to actual source code.
+* I.e., translating all of the in-text examples within Skiena's *The Algorithm Design Manual* from C to Java.

+## What is the primary language of this repository?
+Currently, everything will be in Java.
+I am open to a little help from my friends and expanding that choice.

+## Any disclaimers?
 * Solutions to OJ problems do NOT aim to be micro-optimized solutions, however they do aim to achieve optimal Big-O time complexity,
 * The goal is to help myself and others *understand* the problem on a deep level.
 As such, readibility is emphasized, and obfuscated code is avoided.
-* To this end, I try to refrain from using quirky language constructs and may often be more verbose than necessary.
+* Beware of incorrect solutions.
+I am merely an undergraduate student trying to do his good deed for the world.
+Please raise issues and submit pull requests as necessary.